 7. Ask yourself if it’s really ‘you’

-We recently conducted a survey of our UK retailers, and while we haven’t closed it yet, so far around 60% have reported that sustainability is ‘a big focus’ for your business in the next year.
+We recently conducted a survey of our UK retailers, with 93% saying that sustainability is 'a focus’ for their business in the next year.

 Sustainability and wild discounting periods don’t generally go hand in hand.
 Sustainable swimwear brand Stay Wild Swim only runs one annual sale with very conservative discounting.
 Because they produce swimwear with such strict sustainable and ethical practices, they cost more to make, and the markup is a lot smaller.
 This is common for more sustainable businesses — it’s not just that they don’t want to encourage reckless consumption, it’s that they only have a little bit of margin to work with.

 The Green Out Black Friday movement encourages ‘planet-positive brands across the world to come together to take a stand against unconscious consumption and support sustainable businesses’.
 It cites some terrifying stats about the impact of excessive Black Friday consumption, like the 429,000 tonnes of greenhouse gas emissions churned out by UK Black Friday deliveries in the last year alone.

 And for some businesses, it’s not right from a brand messaging point of view.
 Squarespace, for example, only ever offers a maximum discount of 20%, which fits with its sleek and classy brand proposition.
 Wix, on the other hand, is constantly offering 50% discounts — it’s targeting people who want to feel like they’re getting a bargain.